base-org/node/README.md

 ### Snapshots

-If you're a prospective or current Base Node operator and would like to restore from a snapshot to save time on the initial sync, it's possible to always get the latest available snapshot of the Base chain on mainnet and/or testnet by using the following CLI commands.
+If you're a prospective or current Base Node operator and would like to restore from a snapshot to save time on the initial sync, it's always possible to download and decompress the latest available snapshot of the Base chain on mainnet and/or testnet by using the following CLI commands.
 The snapshots are updated every hour.

 **Mainnet**